m0neZ/desAInz/docs/README.md

 directory.
 To exercise the endpoints locally, start the services you want to benchmark and run `scripts/run_load_tests.sh`.
 Continuous integration executes the same script via the `loadtest` workflow.

+### Expected Throughput

+Benchmark runs on a developer workstation yield roughly the following transactions per second (TPS):

+- API gateway: **80 TPS**
+- Scoring engine: **60 TPS**
+- Publisher: **40 TPS**

+Numbers may vary depending on hardware and configuration, but significant deviations should be investigated.